-3.8 Locations
+3.8.
+LOCATIONS

-A location is a declaration of a place (a "room") in the game that (normally) can be visited by the player, have objects lying around, etc.
+A location is a declaration of a place (a "room") in the game that (normally) can be visited by the player, have objects lying around, etc. In fact the map of your game is a set of interconnected locations.